Post

 The only thing causal attention forbids is future positions being visible to past positions — and the image is always in the past relative to whatever’s being generated.
 The constraint never bites.

-The workshop starter that backs this post is at https://github.com/bearbearyu1223/pepper-carrot-companion-workshop — pull the latest to pick up ingestion/ingest.py and the ingest-from-images skill.
-The full source repository and a public live-demo URL go up alongside the final post of this series — the deploy guide — once it’s published.
+The workshop starter that backs this post is at https://github.com/bearbearyu1223/pepper-carrot-companion-workshop, tagged post-05-06-ingestion — the same checkpoint the Post 6 pipeline post uses.
+The full source repository and a public live-demo URL go up alongside the deploy guide near the end of the series — once it’s published.

 Pepper & Carrot is © David Revoy, licensed CC BY 4.0.
 All credit to him for the source material that made this project possible.